ChimeHQ/LanguageServerProtocol/README.md

 ## Suggestions or Feedback

 I'd love to hear from you!
-Get in touch via [mastodon](https://mastodon.social/@mattiem), an issue, or a pull request.
+Get in touch via an issue or pull request.

 By participating in this project you agree to abide by the [Contributor Code of Conduct](CODE_OF_CONDUCT.md).